Skip to main content

 Maraschino

-A cherry liqueur, originally from Zadar, known for its distinctive sweet and slightly bitter taste.
-It's often enjoyed as a digestif.
+A cherry liqueur from Zadar, sweet with a slightly bitter edge.
+People usually drink it as a digestif.

 liqueur30%